jasonhilder/dotfiles-windows/README.md

 ### Software installed without scoop

-Generally software that has auto updates like browsers, or things I found don't work as expected with my setup and scoop.
+Generally software that has auto updates like browsers, or software that doesn't work as expected with my setup and scoop.

 [Firefox](https://www.mozilla.org/en-US/firefox/developer/)